remotealex/notes/2-functional-prog/2ac-composition.md

 In functional programming it's useful to write simple functions which can be chained (_composed_) together in different ways.

-Not only are small functions easier to debug and reason, they're often reuseable and easy to refactor as they only handle one are of logic (if written correctly!).
+Not only are small functions easier to debug and reason, they're often reuseable and easy to refactor as they only handle one area of logic (if written correctly!).